 Though no one will admit it, more than a few attorneys who are otherwise competent negotiators have returned to their office after a client meeting, closed the door, plotted revenge or, worse, wept (metaphorically speaking).
 Why do some clients have this aggravating effect?Team Conflict Management

 Watching fireworks light up a summer sky awakens the wonder in us all.
-When fireworks light up a conference room and team members are ready to explode, it can be the true test of your Project Management and leadership skills.
-When team conflict is enthusiastic, challenging and results in a better outcome, it's healthy and a sign of a team that trusts each other enough to engage in debate and discourse.
+When fireworks light up a conference room and team members are ready to explode, it can be the true test of your project management and leadership skills.